 This can be easy to identify in cashflow forecasts where revenues begin to increase as a result of more sales.
 For example, having increased inventory at a jewelry store can result in more sales transactions as customers have greater choice.
 Doctor clinics can see improved profitability gained in new medical equipment purchased or a restaurant expansion can result in greater capacity of seating and more turnover of tables to increase revenues.

-As our loans management team speak to hundreds of small businesses each week, the importance of being able to articulate how your business will use the business loan proceeds is very important.
+The importance of being able to articulate how your business will use the business loan proceeds is very important.
 Some of the most common uses for business loans include:

 1. Local Marketing During High Seasons